 Electricity is generated when the blades are turned by the wind, a bit like a windmill.
 The amount of electricity generated depends on the speed and consistency of the wind.
 The generated electricity is ‘plugged-in’ via a box (called an inverter) into your home’s standard mains supply.

 The turbine doesn't operate as a stand-alone system, so you still need mains power – and it won't work if there's a power cut.
 Instead, the wind power supplements your normal electricity supply and potentially contributes towards reducing electricity bills.

 Which? wind turbine test

 The Windsave WS1000 was the first small wind turbine to generate a direct supply of electricity that was compatible with mains supplies.
-In 2008, we bought one from B&Q and had it installed to see how much electricity wind power could provide to a typical, suburban home.
+In 2008, we bought one from B&Q and had it installed to see how much electricity wind energy it could provide to a typical, suburban home.

 During our 180-day trial, our wind turbine actually used more energy than it generated – a net loss of 9.4 kilowatt hours of power.
 This was because the inverter that converts energy from wind into a form that's usable by the mains constantly uses power, even when the turbine isn't turning.

 A stronger wind would, of course, have generated more wind power and cancelled out the inverter's energy use.
 But, according to Windsave's own estimates and other research, you need to be living in a very windy area to generate significant amounts of wind power.